SajadTroll/Advice-Generator-application-in-Unity/README.md

-# Advice-Generator-in-Unity
+# Advice Generator application in Unity
-this app uses to online API to generate advice.
+this app uses online API to generate advice.